mininet/mininet/README.md

 - Python 3 support (Python 2 is still supported as well)

-- Support for Ubuntu 20.04
+- Support for Ubuntu 20.04 LTS

 - More reliable testing and CI via github actions

-- Additional information for this release and previous releases may be found in the release notes on docs.mininet.org
+- Additional information for this release and previous releases may be found in the release notes on http://docs.mininet.org.

 ### Installation